 “Rhoads doesn’t ease the reader into Sins of the Sirens.
 Instead she turns the heat all the way up to an unbearable swelter.” — Dreadful Tales

-The Paramental Appreciation Society’s self-titled chapbook contains “The Shattered Rose,” a story set in Golden Gate Park, features Alondra and her vampire boyfriend Jordan.
+The Paramental Appreciation Society’s self-titled chapbook contains “The Shattered Rose,” a story set in Golden Gate Park which features Alondra and her vampire boyfriend Jordan.
 The second edition of the chapbook was published by Automatism Press in October 2008.
-Click for purchasing info.
+There’s more information here.

 “The mix of modern-day San Francisco with the obscure mythology of witchcraft and vampirism, along with the earthy portrayal of the physical relationship, makes reading this story an intensely engaging experience.” — Paul S. Jenkins, The Fix